keadex/keadex/apps/keadex-battisti/README.md

 ## Documentation

-Discover all the features and details in the [Keadex Mina documentation](https://keadex.dev/en/docs/mina).
+Discover all the features and details in the [Keadex Battisti documentation](https://keadex.dev/en/docs/battisti).